 We set up a PO Box in our old town and a virtual address via PostNet and entrusted a good friend with our spare keys, cancelled all of our utilities and finalised any outstanding accounts, one of the benefits of a life on the move is no gas, electricity or internet bills though we often buy a new sim with data as we arrive into a country, this has been easier in some countries (like in the US where you can buy from a vending machine).

-I planned all our travels, the benefits of being a travel agent and organised an annual policy for our travels with a Covermore multi-trip policy.
-This gives us up to 90 days per trip and I just top up if we are away from Australia for more than that with a separate policy, we still have health care in Australia as we earn our wages and pay taxes there.
+I planned all our travels, the benefits of being a travel agent and organised our travel insurance, we still have health care in Australia as we earn our wages and pay taxes there.